Law you can afford

 If so:

-2) Had the requirements of the business for the carrying out of work of a particular kind ceased or diminished, or were they expected to cease or diminish?
+2) Had the requirements of the business to carry out work of a particular kind stopped or diminished, or were they expected to stop or diminish in the future?

 3) Was the dismissal caused wholly or mainly by that state of affairs?